bark-simulator/bark-ml/Readme.md

 env = gym.make("highway-v0")
 ```

-In the highway scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once the states are in a pre-defined range (velocity range of `[12.5m/s, 17.5m/s]`, polygonal area on the left lane, and theta range of `[-0.1rad, 0.1rad]`).
+In the highway scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[12.5m/s, 17.5m/s]`, polygonal area on the left lane, and theta range of `[-0.1rad, 0.1rad]`).
 A positive reward (`+1`) is given for reaching the goal and a negative reward for having a collision or leaving the drivable area (`-1`).

 The highway scenario can use discrete or continuous actions: